-Bob Dooling was interviewed as a technical expert for the SC Magazine report, "The state of SIEM" (April 2012), discussing Security Information and Event Management (SIEM) features and functionality, differentiators, and potential pitfalls.
-(PDF copy)
+Bob Dooling has been interviewed as a technical expert for several media publications, including "Who’s on Hook for Office Cybersecurity" from Bloomberg Law; and the SC Magazine report, "The state of SIEM", discussing Security Information and Event Management (SIEM) features and functionality, differentiators, and potential pitfalls.

 Secure Contact Info

 To send encrypted email, please use our public PGP key.
-This PGP key has the following properties:
+This key has the following properties: